fortanix/terraform-provider-dsm/docs/resources/azure_sobject.md

 | `EC` | NistP256, NistP384, NistP521,SecP256K1 | APPMANAGEABLE, SIGN, VERIFY, AGREEKEY, EXPORT
 - `key_size` (Number) The size of the security object.
 - `obj_type` (String) The type of security object.
+- `rotate` (String) The security object rotation.
+Specify the method to use for key rotation:
+   * `DSM`: To use the same key material.
+   * `AZURE`: To rotate from a AZURE key.
+The key material of new key will be stored in AZURE.
+- `rotate_from` (String) Name of the security object to be rotated.
 - `rotation_policy` (Map of String) Policy to rotate a Security Object, configure the below parameters.
    * `interval_days`: Rotate the key for every given number of days.
    * `interval_months`: Rotate the key for every given number of months.
    * `effective_at`: Start of the rotation policy time.
    * `deactivate_rotated_key`: Deactivate original key after rotation true/false.
    * **Note:** Either interval_days or interval_months should be given, but not both.
+- `schedule_deletion` (Boolean) Schedule the security object to delete.
+Enable schedule deletion to delete it.
 - `state` (String) The key states of the Azure KV key.
 The values are Created, Deleted, Purged.

 ### Read-Only